- JWST Cycle 1 Proposal Opportunities

 For sources where precise alignment on the sky can be done from the IFU spectral images, an additional image of the IFU in undispersed light may be redundant and in such cases the user might wish to consider using TA = NONE rather than VERIFY_ONLY, or, if a direct IFU image is still desired, using VERIFY_ONLY with an ALLCLOSED MSA configuration.

 While imaging through open MSA shutters will not interfere with the direct IFU image, very bright sources imaged through the MSA may result in residual images that can affect subsequent NIRSpec observations.
 In such cases, it may be desirable to use a custom MSA configuration to block the bright stars in an image while still allowing fainter stars to be seen.
-Current versions of APT do not support the creation of such protected configurations.
-For now, users wishing to use VERIFY_ONLY with a custom MSA configuration should submit their proposal with ALLOPEN and note the desire to use a custom configuration in their observation description.

 Using TA = NONE with the IFU: